fly-apps/appkata-minio/README.md

 ## Discuss

-* You can discuss this example on its dedicated [community.fly.io] topic.
+* You can discuss this example on its dedicated [Fly Community](https://community.fly.io/t/appkata-minio-s3-compatible-storage-with-fly/389) topic.